Pregnant women

 In order to find an intensity adapted to the pregnancy trimester, take advantage of the gymnastics or swimming courses that are specially offered.

-Women who, before pregnancy, habitually engaged in vigorous-intensity aerobic activity or who were physically active can continue these activities during pregnancy and the postpartum period (Bull et al., 2020).
-Discuss it with your gynaecologist.
+Women who, before pregnancy, habitually engaged in vigorous-intensity aerobic activity or who were physically active should discuss with their gynaecologist about how to continue these activities during pregnancy and the postpartum period (Bull FC, Al-Ansari SS, Biddle S, et al. World Health Organization 2020 guidelines on physical activity and sedentary behaviour.
+British Journal of Sports Medicine 2020;54:1451-1462. ).

 Published by the Health Directorate (Direction de la santé)